dijam/graphile-jwt-example/README.md

   --data '{"query":"{\n  allUsers {\n    nodes {\n      id\n      name\n      familyName\n    }\n  }\n}"}'
 ```

-We are requesting all users but we would get only user `1` informations as a result:
+We are requesting all users but we would get only user `1` information as a result:

 ```
  {